theonejj/ansible-zfs_on_root/README.md

 ## TL;DR

 * While this is a WORK IN PROGRESS, I've built many systems using various combinations.
   * However not every combination has been tested.
-If you find a problem, please open a Github issue in this repository.
+If you find a problem, please open a GitHub issue in this repository.
   * Review [known issues](README.md#known-issues) for workarounds.

 * This Ansible based process is intended to be used against bare-metal systems or virtual machines (just needs SSH access to get started).